liuact1986/MvvmLib/documentation/Mvvm.md

         canSave = true;
         SaveCommand = new RelayCommand(OnSave, CheckCanSave);

-        // add the command to the composte command applicationCommands.SaveAllCommand.Add(SaveCommand);
+        // add the command to the composite command applicationCommands.SaveAllCommand.Add(SaveCommand);
     }